zaturnvalley/fly-on-angular/optional_lab.md

 #Combining Angular and Express

-Using the Airplanes API starter that we set up in class, create an Angular CRUD app that does the following.
+Using the Airplanes API starter, create an Angular CRUD app that does the following.

 ##Requirements